julienmege/bonita-coding-dojo/use-case-best-practices/vacation-management/README.md

 - URL to call: `../API/bpm/userTask/{{ $item.task.id }}/execution`
 - Data to send: `{"status": "approved", "comments": "Ok"}`

-/!\ POST doesn't work in the UI Designer during preview due to some redirection issues but it should work fine once in the Portal.

 ### Step 6
 Create living app to let helen kelly use the Review Vacation Requests application.